craigs/sample-reactjs-app/README.md

     </div>
 ```

 Refresh and look in awe.
-Unfortunately, it just needs two missing ingredients to make it work.
+Unfortunately, it just needs a few missing ingredients to make it work.
 Events and state.

 Let's make it a little more interesting.
 Let’s make this modal our terms and conditions which must be accepted in order to look at our beautiful site.
 Until they click OK in our window, that modal is going to be visible.

-We are going to do a lot, but once our structure is in place, you will see just how great react is at making super dynamic interfaces.
+We are going to do a lot, but once our structure is in place, you will see just how great react.js is at making super dynamic interfaces.

 ## Stores

 The purpose of the store is to be the source of application state and to manage callbacks from actions.
-Let’s look at the store I created to record if I accepted to my terms and conditions or not.
+Let’s look at the store I created to remember if I accepted my terms and conditions.

 ```
 class TermsStore extends EventEmitter